williamapardis/autoBottle/README.md

 # autoBottle
 A automated solution dispensing system.

-What I would like is somthing like:
+What I would like eventaully is a library where you can instantiate a pump class. somthing like:

 '''
-pump(addr, dv, dt)
+pump stockPump(addr, dv, dt);
 '''

 addr = pump address